pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 **We tried the setSelectedShapes() example in Script Lab and it did select the first two shapes as advertised.
 But when we modified the example to pass in an empty array, it did not unselect the shapes as the doc indicates it should (and how it works on desktop).**

 This is a known bug.
-If you haven't already, please [open an issue on GitHub](https://github.com/OfficeDev/office-js/issues/new?assignees=&labels=&template=bug_report.md&title=) so that we can assist you further.
+You can [see the issue on GitHub](https://github.com/OfficeDev/office-js/issues/3102) and track the issue there.
+Please provide more info if necessary.

 **Does deployment of an SSO add-in work with PowerShell?
 When we try it through PowerShell, it fails and gives an error message.
 We tried it through the Exchange admin center, not from the Azure CLI.**

 We'll look into deploying an Outlook add-in that uses SSO and will provide a follow-up in the community call blog post.

 **Is anyone aware of the Excel Range Top and Left attribute errors?**
 So that we could help you further, please [open an issue on GitHub](https://github.com/OfficeDev/office-js/issues/new?assignees=&labels=&template=bug_report.md&title=).
+You can also follow [this topic](https://answers.microsoft.com/msoffice/forum/all/vba-in-excel-using-rangetop-rangeleft-to-get-cell/72f2276f-9d96-43c3-8e7b-c09e99a3988d) on Microsoft Community Answers forum.